SidxA/bureau/README.md

 - **Tables**: Headers, rows, columns.
 - **Form Elements**: TextRuns, Widgets, Text Fields, Choice Groups.
 - **Visual Elements**: Images, figures, graphs.

+Deep Learning and Text Analysis

+- **Entity and Pattern Recognition**:
+  - Use NLP to identify entities (like dates, names) and patterns (bullet points, numbering in lists).

+- **Deep Learning for Structure Recognition**:
+  - Implement CNN or RNN models to recognize and classify content elements like paragraphs, lists, tables.

+- **OCR Post-Processing**:
+  - Apply algorithms to refine OCR text, identifying content boundaries and structures.

 ## Data Prediction Format
 - **JSON Structure**: Nested JSON objects for each level, with metadata, content, and children.